leangjia/blender_docs/trunk/blender_docs/manual/addons/import_export/scene_dxf.rst

    By Layer and DXF Type
       The second not only differentiates between Blender data types but also DXF types, such as ``LWPOLYLINE`` and ``POLYLINE``.
-   By Layer and closed no-bulge polygons
+   By Layer and Closed No-bulge Polygons
       Closed polylines with no bulge, that is no curved edges, can be merged to one single mesh.
       This makes sense when the DXF polylines have an extrusion and/or an elevation attribute which basically describes a location/rotation/scale transformation.